 5. Best Chewable Prenatal Multivitamin: Nature Made Prenatal Gummy Vitamins

 Dealing with a hard-to-swallow pill is even less appealing during pregnancy, which is why prenatal gummies are so great.

 6. Best Chewable Calcium: Caltrate 600 + D3 Plus Minerals

 This supplement provides 600 milligrams of calcium, which is 60 percent of your DV.
 It also contains 800 IU of vitamin D3.
 Together, vitamin D and calcium support bone health.

 Caltrate is approved by ConsumerLab.
 Unlike many other chewable vitamins, this one has zero calories and no added sugar.

-"In general, gummy and chewable multivitamins lack several vitamins and minerals found in the pill-form," Rosenbaum says.
-For taste-related reasons, multivitamin gummies often leave out iron, magnesium and zinc, according to ConsumerLab, which notes that a chewable multi can be a better choice.
+"In general, gummy and chewable multivitamins lack several vitamins and minerals found in the pill form," Rosenbaum says.
+For taste-related reasons, multivitamin gummies often leave out iron, magnesium and zinc, according to ConsumerLab, which notes that a chewable tablet multi can be a better choice.

-Plus, if you find gummy or chewable vitamins more reminiscent of candy than medication, there's a reason for that: Often, these supps are full of sugar.
+Plus, if you find gummy or chewable vitamins reminiscent of candy, there's a reason for that: Often, these supps are full of sugar.
 "Chewable multivitamins, especially gummy vitamins, can contain up to 8 grams of added sugar," Rosenbaum says.